-My research investigates the geochemistry behavior of volatiles (S, H2O, CO2, and halogens) and other trace elements from the planetary interior to the surface, and the potential impacts of magmatic volatiles on the evolution of the surface environment.
-My research approach involves high-pressure experiments and analytical geochemistry.
+My research investigates the geochemistry behavior of volatiles (S, H2O, CO2, and halogens) and other trace elements from the planetary interior to the surface and the potential impacts of magmatic volatiles on the evolution of the surface environment.
+My research approach involves analytical geochemistry and experimental petrology.

 Modeling sulfur degassing during magma ascent